-The University has a network of trained Dignity Advisors who provide a confidential information service to staff on issues relating to bullying, harassment and sexual misconduct.
+The University has a network of trained Dignity Advisors who provide a confidential information service to staff and students on issues relating to bullying, harassment and sexual misconduct.

 If you feel you or someone you know is experiencing or has experienced bullying, harassment, sexual harassment or discrimination, you can contact an advisor and get support through the report section of this site.
 Dignity Advisors are also available to any staff or students who have been accused of bullying, harassment, sexual harassment or discrimination.

 When you are assigned a Dignity Advisor through Report + Support, they will respond to you in line with their Dignity Advisor role and not within the remit of their UCL employment or any additional/voluntary role they may hold.

 Dignity Advisors can:

 - Offer confidential information on issues relating to harassment, bullying and sexual misconduct

 - Listen to you without making any judgments about what you say

 - Help you to clarify your thoughts about what is happening

 - Explain the informal and formal procedures under the Dignity at Work and Study Policy

 - Help you to explore the various options available to you